 Buying A Car In Thailand

-If you want to buy a car in Thailand, you need the following documents:
+If you want to buy a car in Thailand, you should make sure that the car will be registered on your name at least when the money for it is comming from you.
+Therefore you need the following documents:

-A "certificate of residence" you'll get from the immigration office when you make your (90 days) address notification within 24 hours after entering the country.
-(Once you have this certificate, make a few copies of it for later use, e.g. telephone, motorbike) You have to do this anyway, so there is no additional hassle.(download this form here)
+A Residence Certificate from the Immigration Office, showing your address. you can get this when you make your address notification at the immigration within 24 hours after entering the country.
+Once you have this certificate, make a few copies of it for later use, e.g. telephone, motorbike.
+You have to do this anyway, so there is no additional hassle.(download this form here)

 If you are on low budget and you want to buy second hand from a Thai, make sure he paid the taxes for it, otherwise you will be presented with the tax bill for the last 5 years or so.